 EDC-Free Europe Website Redesign

 When we first got in touch with people from the EDC-Free Europe campaign, I instantly knew it’s going to be a good fit.
-They work for protecting Europeans and their environment against harmful chemicals; the type of project we all stand behind.
+They work for protecting the helath of Europeans and their environment against harmful chemicals; the type of project we all stand behind.
 Meeting them in person confirmed my good feelings: the cool and easy going vibe of their entire office meant we clicked straight away.

 How did it all start?